oVirt/ovirt-site/source/feature/networklinking.html.md

 ### Introduction

-Currently oVirt engine supports configuring the VM network interface either on creation or updating it when the Vnic is not in active state (or the VM is not running).
+Currently oVirt engine supports configuring the VM Network Interface either on creation or updating it when the VM is down.
     * oVirt-engine already supports hot-plug and hot-unplug of vnics, however it lacks the capability of performing changes of the Vnic once the Vnic is plugged and to preserve the Vnic's PCI address.

 #### High Level Feature Description